 Missiles of October is from Brussels, Belgium and formed in early 2012, with Lionel Beyet on vocals / bass ([P.U.T], ex-Monster Eaters), Bob Seytor on drums (Contingent, Rotyes, ex-Walpurgis), Mathias Salas on guitar / vocals (Rotyes, Frau Blucher and The Drunken Horses, ex-Galvanize).

 Released in October 2016, via P.O.G.O.
-Records (which, since 1993, happens to be run by Lionel Beyet), ‘Better Days’ is a fast grooving mixture of very punk infused sludge.
-With driving fuzzed-out guitar riffs and melodies accompanied by great hard bass lines, some intense drum smashings, and gnarled, whiskey soaked vocals laid over top of it, you have yourself one hell of a fun time.
+Records (which, since 1993, happens to be run by Lionel Beyet), ‘Better Days’ is a fast grooving mixture of very punk-infused sludge.
+With driving fuzzed-out guitar riffs and melodies accompanied by great hard bass lines, some intense drum smashings, and gnarled, whiskey-soaked vocals laid over the top of it, you have yourself one hell of a fun time.

 Missiles of October‘s latest experiment is definitely worth a listen… or three.
 It works.
 It works quite nicely, in fact.
 You’re wanting to break chairs with one song, then sit right on top of that destroyed pile of furniture to contemplate life with the next tune.

 If you’re a fan of Unsane, Les Thugs, Jesus Lizard, Helmet, Black Flag, Unwound, and the like, then ‘Better Days’ will be a pleasant surprise.
 To add to the surprise, as of this review the release is currently available as a ‘Name Your Price’ (NYP) download on their Bandcamp page.